isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 ---
 layout: leftnav-page-content
-title: Lease or licence of non-residential property
+title: FAQs for Lease or licence of non-residential property
 permalink: /covid19-relief/faq/lease-licence
 breadcrumb: FAQs for Lease or licence of non-residential property
 collection_name: covid19